DNA Tests: Two Kinds

 Utilize as many databases and platforms as possible to increase your chances of finding blood-related family members.

-Should you be in contact with a potential birth relative in China, please contact us and we can arrange to test them for free, anywhere in the country, with results within 2 weeks.
+Should you be in contact with a potential birth relative in China, please contact us and we can arrange to test them for free, anywhere in the country.